Hong Kong SAR of China

 Your advisors at the Chamber of Commerce

 Occupied by the UK in 1841, Hong Kong was formally ceded by China the following year; various adjacent lands were added later in the 19th century.
-Pursuant to an agreement signed by China and the UK on 19 December 1984, Hong Kong became the Hong Kong Special Administrative Region (SAR) of the People's Republic of China on 1 July 1997.
-In this agreement, China promised that, under its "one country, two systems" formula, China's socialist economic system would not be imposed on Hong Kong and that Hong Kong would enjoy a high degree of autonomy in all matters except foreign and defense affairs for the next 50 years.
+Pursuant to an agreement signed by China and the UK on 19 December 1984, Hong Kong became the Hong Kong Special Administrative Region of the People's Republic of China on 1 July 1997.
+In this agreement, China promised that, under its "one country, two systems" formula, China's socialist economic system would not be imposed on Hong Kong and that Hong Kong would enjoy a "high degree of autonomy" in all matters except foreign and defense affairs for the subsequent 50 years.

 Source: OECD - Economic Forecast

 Subject descriptor 2014 2015 2016 2017 2018 Gross domestic product, constant prices 2.682 2.437 1.439 1.854 2.808 Gross domestic product, current prices 291.229 309.236 316.070 326.399 343.152 Gross domestic product per capita, current prices 40,078.323 42,294.670 42,963.401 44,094.428 46,072.497 Inflation, average consumer prices 4.424 3.037 2.500 2.600 2.700 Volume of imports of goods and services 0.971 -1.869 -0.194 2.595 2.613 Volume of exports of goods and services 0.883 -1.503 -0.141 2.659 2.600 Unemployment rate 3.252 3.252 3.156 3.059 2.962 Current account balance 3.787 9.631 8.895 9.517 10.850 Current account balance 1.300 3.114 2.814 2.916 3.162

 Luxembourg and the country